CFT-PAN/QMC-DMP/README.md

 **Q. Will your data include qualified references[^1] to other data (e.g. other data from your project, or datasets from previous research)?**

-Qualified references will be used where appropriate.
+Qualified references will be used where appropriate including references to any known work published using the data, and any further data derived from the data.
+These references can be included in the TR.

 ### 2.4 Increase data re-use